top of page

 Immersion Tin is a metal coating deposited by a chemical replacement reaction and applied directly to the copper of the circuit board.
 ISn protects copper during its expected shelf-life.
 Immersion tin typically has a thickness between 20-50 μin.
 The interaction between tin, copper, and other metals will cause them to diffuse into one another.
 This will affect the shelf-life of the coating and its performance.
 Immersion Tin works well for components with small geometries and fine pitches.
 Immersion Tin costs less than ENIG or immersion silver and is RoHS-compliant.

-Advantages: Lead-free, RoHS-compliant and flat soldering surface.
+Advantages: Lead-free, RoHS-compliant, and flat soldering surface.
 Plated holes maintain tighter tolerances.
 Suitable for horizontal production.
 Precision routing processing.

 Disadvantages: PCBs can be damaged and have soldering issues when handled.
 Tin whiskers are also a problem.
 Shelf life is shorter than ENIG.
 Storage conditions are higher.
-Contact switch design is not suitable.
+The contact switch design is not suitable.
 Solder masks must be processed in a way that is very strict, or else they will come off.
 For multiple soldering, it is best to use the N2 gas.
 Electrical measurement can also be a problem.

-5.Organic Solderability Preservative(OSP)
+1. Organic Solderability Preservative(OSP)

 Flex PCB surface finish Organic Solderability Preservative(OSP)